OliveIsLazy/Project-1.3/How to: GitHub.md

 Your account must be verified before using.

-Emails are used for keeping you updated about changes made to your repos or the repos you follow. *(stub)*
+Emails are used for keeping you updated about changes made to your repos or the repos you follow.
+The extent your email is used can be changed in your user settings.

 Your profile essentially three sections: personal information, your repos and your contributions.